Chapter 5:

 Picture this.

-Thirty is the max one can do without making one’s arms feel like falling off.
+That is the max one can do without making one’s arms feel like falling off.

-Someone might ask, “Imagine trying to make it past thirty, surely it’s simple right?
+Someone might ask, “Imagine trying to make it past thirty, surely it’s simple, right?
 Just do one more.”

 Okay, they’ve done it, they’re feeling exhausted, but they've done it.